DJI Mavic Pro FAQ

 The DJI Mavic Pro showcased a new direction for the drone giant, indicating a focus on making a compact, lightweight drone ideal for transport.
 In the time since this drone debuted, it is clear that the Mavic Pro is a force to be reckoned with, complete with a 4K camera, 3-axis mechanical gimbal, and a game-like controller for flight.
+Be sure to discover all of the great elements of our Mavic Pro MaXX Mod Kit with this fantastic video.

 What’s the main difference between Mavic and Phantom 4?